 Permit me to make a suggestion: Do what I did the first time.

-Grill your first turkey the Sunday after Thanksgiving, when supermarkets slash the price of their remaining birds.
+Grill your first turkey the Sunday after Thanksgiving, when supermarkets slash the price of their remaining birds to the bone (see what I did there?).

-If you screw up at the grill, you’re only out a few bucks.
+If you screw things up, you’re only out a few bucks.

-But trust me, you won’t screw up.
-Because as I said, it’s a lot easier than you think.
+But you won’t screw up.
+Because as I said, it’s A LOT easier than you think.
 And it comes out juicier than any turkey made indoors.

 In fact, I’d venture to guess you’ll become a grilled turkey convert, too.